-On October 26, 2009, the Company entered into definitive agreements with RioCan Real Estate Investment Trust of Toronto, Canada, a publicly-traded Canadian real estate investment trust listed on the Toronto Stock Exchange ("RioCan"), pursuant to which the Company (1) sold to RioCan 6,666,666 shares of the Company's common stock at \$6.00 per share in a private placement for an aggregate of \$40 million (RioCan agreeing that it would not sell any of such shares for a period of one year), (2) issued to RioCan warrants to purchase 1,428,570 shares of the Company's common stock at an exercise price of \$7.00 per share, exercisable over a two-year period, (3) entered into an 80% (RioCan) and 20% (Cedar) joint venture (i) initially for the purchase of seven supermarket-anchored properties presently owned by the Company, and (ii) then to acquire additional primarily supermarket-anchored properties of the Company's common stock at "standstill" agreement with respect to increases in RioCan's ownership of the Company's common stock for a three-year period.
+On October 26, 2009, the Company entered into definitive agreements with RioCan Real Estate Investment Trust of Toronto, Canada, a publicly-traded Canadian real estate investment trust listed on the Toronto Stock Exchange ("RioCan"), pursuant to which the Company (1) sold to RioCan 6,666,666 shares of the Company's common stock at \$6.00 per share in a private placement for an aggregate of \$40 million (RioCan agreeing that it would not sell any of such shares for a period of one year), (2) issued to RioCan warrants to purchase 1,428,570 shares of the Company's common stock at an exercise price of \$7.00 per share, exercisable over a two-year period, (3) entered into an 80% (RioCan) and 20% (Cedar) joint venture (i) initially for the purchase of seven supermarket-anchored properties presently owned by the Company, and (ii) then to acquire additional primarily supermarket-anchored properties in the Company's primary market areas during the next two years, in the same joint venture format, and (4) entered into a "standstill" agreement with respect to increases in RioCan's ownership of the Company's common stock for a three-year period.
 In addition, subject to certain exceptions, the Company has agreed that it will not issue any new shares of common stock unless RioCan is offered the right to purchase an additional number of shares that will maintain its pro rata percentage ownership, on a fully diluted basis.
 In connection with the formation of the joint venture, the Company recorded an impairment charge of \$23.6 million relating to the seven properties transferred or to be transferred to the joint venture.

 The private placement investment by RioCan and the issuance of the warrants by the Company were concluded on October 30, 2009.
 Two of the properties (Blue Mountain Commons located in Harrisburg, Pennsylvania and Sunset Crossing located in Dickson City, Pennsylvania) were transferred to the joint venture on December 10, 2009, resulting in proceeds to the Company of approximately \$33 million (in connection with the closing, a repayment of \$25.9 million was required under the Company's secured revolving development property credit facility).
 The remaining five properties are subject to mortgage loans payable aggregating approximately \$94 million.
 Two of the properties (Columbus Crossing Shopping Center located in Philadelphia, Pennsylvania and Franklin Village Plaza located in Franklin, Massachusetts) were transferred to the joint venture in January and February 2010, resulting in net proceeds to the Company of approximately \$16 million.
-The remaining three properties (Loyal Plaza Shopping Center located in Raynham, Massachusetts, and Stop & Shop Plaza located in Bridgeport, Connecticut) are to be transferred during the first half of 2010, resulting in net proceeds to the Company of an additional approximately \$16 million.
+The remaining three properties (Loyal Plaza Shopping Center located in Williamsport, Pennsylvania, Shaw's Plaza located in Raynham, Massachusetts, and Stop & Shop Plaza located in Bridgeport, Connecticut) are to be transferred during the first half of 2010, resulting in net proceeds to the Company of an additional approximately \$16 million.